iDevOps-io/idevops-git-actions/persistent-variables-from-vars/README.md

   workflow_dispatch:
     inputs:
       vars_file_location:
-        description: Location of vars file to be used for persistent variable replacement
+        description: Location of vars file to be used for setting persistent variables
         default: vars/

 jobs: